Azumino: The Japanese Alps

 Among other things at the hotel where we stayed, the breakfast buffet had wasabi salad dressing.
 (Yes, various salads are offered as part of breakfast.)

 Farther to the south, in Koshien near Osaka, where my son lives, the sakura, that is, the cherry blossoms, have come and are mostly gone.
-Farther in the north, where we were, the sakura were still glorious.
+Farther in the north, where we were in Azumino, the sakura were still glorious.
 So I’m glad I got to experience them in all their magnificence.